wkhere/stackless/Doc/library/optparse.rst

 The available conflict handlers are:

    ``error`` (default)
-      assume option conflicts are a programming error and raise  OptionConflictError
+      assume option conflicts are a programming error and raise :exc:`OptionConflictError`

    ``resolve``
       resolve option conflicts intelligently (see below)

-As an example, let's define an OptionParser that resolves conflicts intelligently and add conflicting options to it::
+As an example, let's define an :class:`OptionParser` that resolves conflicts intelligently and add conflicting options to it::

    parser = OptionParser(conflict_handler="resolve")